boetiusj/hugo/roadmap.md

 Orig.
 Theme: Themefisher Megakit Bootstrap (https://github.com/themefisher/megakit-bootstrap)

 image w & h: https://github.com/werat/werat.github.io/blob/faa5bab6f6498b25ce0df1c261e16af7fa881f9d/layouts/_default/_markup/render-image.html
-- BIG-render-image.html --> this file shows image h and w but distorts image
+- BIG-render-image.html --> this file shows image h and w but distorts image (https://christianoliff.com/blog/markdown-render-hooks-in-hugo/) - lazy load specified here and also in other css
-- render-image.html --> this file does not show image h and w
+- render-image.html --> this file does not show image h and w.
+This would be fine if it would work.

-Mobile - Hero shrink to see more of the image
+## Mobile - Hero shrink to see more of the image

-MK items -
+## MK items -
-  a.
-FAQs from virtual booking, add to main FAQ
+  a. ~~FAQs from virtual booking, add to main FAQ~~
   b. ~~Frontmatter: non-listed pages~~
+  c. default front matter for blog and pages

-Desktop
+## Desktop
-1. CSS: body links bolder and underlined in red, should not affect ul links
+1. CSS: body links bolder and underlined in red, should not affect header or footer links
-2. Logo margin, shrink top and bottom <br>
+2. Logo margin, shrink top and bottom (my change from 1.5px to .5px doesn't show) <br>
   `.nav.navbar-expand-lg.px-0.py-4{
   padding-bottom: .5rem!important;
   padding-top: .5rem!important;}`